Research line

 Kinematics and Robot Design

-The KINEMATICS AND ROBOT DESIGN group carries out fundamental research on design, construction, and motion analysis of complex mechanisms and structures.
-These devices are parallel manipulators, multi-fingered hands, reconfigurable mechanisms, or cooperating robots, to name a few, but they appear in other domains too, as mechanistic models of locomotive organisms, molecular compounds, or nano-structures.
+The KINEMATICS AND ROBOT DESIGN Group carries out research on the design, construction, motion analysis, and control of complex mechanisms and structures.
+In robotics, these devices are parallel manipulators, multi-fingered hands, reconfigurable mechanisms, or cooperating robots, to name a few, but they appear in other domains too, as mechanistic models of locomotive organisms, molecular compounds or nano-structures.

 Head of line: Josep Maria Porta Pleite